tanya-shanker/blueprint-basic-example/README.md

 ## Usage
 This example can be customised to work with different types of IBM Cloud account and the users level of IAM access permissions to resources and resource groups.
-The example commnd input here uses the minimum rights to create new resources.
+To work with the broadest range of accounts and scenarios, the example commnd input here requires the minimum rights to create new resources.
 It assumes that the resource group `Default` exists and the user has been granted Schematics access permissions and COS access permissions to this group.
 The input parameters configure the Blueprint to retrieve the ID of the existing `Default` resource group and the COS instance is created in this group.

 The following parameters are used for the `blueprint create` configuration.